 Many of the services and treatment facilities in the state of Indiana will accept health insurance and health benefit packages.
 This can include Medicare and Medicaid, private health insurance, and military insurance programs.
 When addicts and their families are living below the poverty line or are unable to receive insurance, there are low cost and free treatment options in the state of Indiana.
 Many different special services are available throughout the state of Indiana and this includes faith-based programs, drug treatment for specific gender and age, along with rehabilitation for persons with co-occurring mental and substance abuse disorders.
 Drug and alcohol rehabilitation can be a very effective and worthwhile solution to help addicts and families of addicts solve their problems and create a new life.
 A person should not have to live with addiction for the rest of their life, and through the proper type of resources, an addict can accomplish their life-long sobriety.

-Below, you will find a list of Treatment and Services for Alcohol & Drug Abuse in Indiana.
-The list is incomplete use the menu for a specific research (ex: rehab for Youth, Medical Detox, Holistic Services, etc.) Call one of our counselors now at 1-800-304-2219.
+Below, you will find a list of treatment and services for alcohol & drug abuse in Indiana.
+The list is incomplete, so please use the menus for a specific research (ex: rehab for youth, medical detox, holistic services, etc.) If you need assistance, please do not hesitate to contact one of our counselors now at 1-800-304-2219.